defold/defold/engine/docs/ARCHIVE_FORMAT.md

 The manifest file contains cryptographic checksums of both the entire data set, as well as the individual files.
 The manifest file is mainly used for Live Update content on the platforms that support this feature.

-See [ManifestBuilder.java](https://github.com/defold/defold/blob/dev/com.dynamo.cr/com.dynamo.cr.bob/src/com/dynamo/bob/archive/ManifestBuilder.java) for mor detailed information.
+See [ManifestBuilder.java](https://github.com/defold/defold/blob/dev/com.dynamo.cr/com.dynamo.cr.bob/src/com/dynamo/bob/archive/ManifestBuilder.java) for more detailed information.

 ### The public key `.public.der`